-6.21.1.
-Extended Leave and Withdrawal Policy
+9.2 Extended Leave and Withdrawal Policy

-If a child takes an Extended Leave from the preschool program for ANY reason, the family is still responsible for paying all tuition fees due during the child's period of absence.
+If a child takes Extended Leave from the preschool program for ANY reason, the family is still responsible for paying all tuition fees due during the child's period of absence.
 These fees must be paid to hold your child's position in the preschool.
-For example: If your child is gone during the months of November and December, you must pay the November and December tuition in order for your child to return to school in January.
+For example: If your child is gone during the months of November and December, you must pay the November and December tuition for your child to return to school in January.
 If tuition is not paid on time, the vacancy is filled.
-If there is a vacancy when the child wishes to return to the preschool, the family needs to re-register; another registration fee is charged; and all unpaid tuition must be paid.
+If there is a vacancy when the child wishes to return to the preschool, the family needs to reregister; another registration fee is charged; and all unpaid tuition must be paid.

-In order for the child to be eligible for re-enrollment for the remainder of the current year and/or subsequent school years, the family must be in good financial standing with the Preschool.
-To be in good financial standing, you must pay all owed monthly tuitions and other fees that may be due.
+For the child to be eligible for re-enrollment for the remainder of the current year and/or subsequent school years, the family must be in good financial standing with the Preschool.
+To be in good financial standing, you must pay all owed monthly tuition and other fees that may be due.

 Thirty (30) days written notice must be given to Floris UMC Preschool before withdrawing a child.
 If the preschool is given less than thirty (30) days written notice, you are responsible for paying for the next month's tuition.

-Written notification of withdrawal prior to the start of school must be received by JULY 29, 2022 in order to receive a refund of the prepaid May tuition.
+Written notification of withdrawal prior to the start of school must be received by JULY 25, 2025, to receive a refund of the prepaid May tuition.
 After this date, the May tuition is nonrefundable and cannot be applied to your last month's tuition.

-If you withdraw your child from the preschool after JANUARY 1, 2023, you are responsible for the tuition for all remaining months of the school year - January, February, March and April 2023.
+If you withdraw your child from the preschool after JANUARY 1, 2026, you are responsible for the tuition for all remaining months of the school year - January, February, March, and April 2026.